haalexx/AcuDet/README.md

-# An Efficient Dataset Construction Paradigm for Acupoint Detection in Acupuncture Robots
+# Acupoint Detection for Acupuncture Robots

 Code and data will be available in this repository after the paper is accepted.